epfl-cs358/2024sp-helping-hand/README.md

     - [Gear holders for the column: bottom](design/plotter/plotter_column_2_belt_holder_bottom.stl)
     - [All clamp parts](design/clamp/)
     - [All y axis parts](design/y_axis/)
-3. For the assembly you will also need the following parts
+3. For the assembly you will also need the following parts:
     - One _8mm_ diameter stainless steel bar, _290mm_ of length
     - One _8mm_ diameter stainless steel bar, _305mm_ of length
     - Two _8mm_ diameter stainless steel bar, _160mm_ of length